 This section discusses the potential transportation impacts that would result from construction and operation of the project alternatives as well as from the No Project Alternative.
 It is organized according to topic-intersections, parking, transit, nonmotorized travel, freight rail service, and aviation.
 Impacts on transportation would include intersection LOS effects, construction period impacts on adjacent properties, displacement of parking, impacts on feeder transit services, impacts on nonmotorized modes of travel such as bicycle and pedestrian facilities, impacts on freight service, and changes in air travel demand.
-For this resource topic, the DDV would result in different levels of impacts for Alternative A (with and without the DDV) for certain subtopics.
-Where different levels of impacts would occur, Alternative A's impacts with and without the DDV are noted.
-Unless so noted, Alternative A with and without the DDV would result in the same level of impact.

-The project includes project features (IAMFs) that will minimize impacts on transportation during construction by requiring the contractor to develop and implement plans and actions to minimize or avoid potential construction disruptions (Volume 2, Appendix 2-E).
-These IAMFs include construction hours and parking for construction vehicles, maintaining truck routes and construction for special events during construction of the project, maintaining bicycle and pedestrian access, protecting freight and passenger rail services, maintaining transit access and meeting design standards and guidance for transportation facilities.
+The project includes project features (IAMFs) that would minimize impacts on transportation during construction by requiring the contractor to develop and implement plans and actions to minimize or avoid potential construction disruptions (Volume 2, Appendix 2-E).
+These IAMFs include implementing construction hours and parking for construction vehicles, maintaining truck routes and construction for special events during construction of the project, maintaining bicycle and pedestrian access, protecting freight and passenger rail services, maintaining transit access and meeting design standards and guidance for transportation facilities.